Malaysia's Supermax adopts new management policy on migrant workers

-KUALA LUMPUR : Malaysian glove maker Supermax Corp Bhd has rolled out a new foreign worker management policy that expands its recruitment fee remediation scope to include former workers directly hired and contracted, it said on Tuesday.
+KUALA LUMPUR: Malaysian glove maker Supermax has rolled out a new foreign worker management policy that expands its recruitment fee remediation scope to include former workers directly hired and contracted, it said on Tuesday (Feb 8).

 The policy will cover workers who left the company before October 2019, Supermax said in a statement filed with the stock exchange.